serdarakyol/calculator/README.md

  That tool helps to developers to run the application without any problem.

  # Extra
- You can find JAR file, report file and unit test coverage file in [here](https://github.com/serdarakyol/calculator/actions/runs/4753422158).
-It can stay there max 1 day.
+ You can find JAR file, report file and unit test coverage file in [here](https://github.com/serdarakyol/calculator/actions/runs/4772866045).
+It can stay there max 5 day.
 If you would like to generate these, you can directly run `calculator` helper script.

+# SOLID comparetion
+This application doesn't fit with SOLID principles because there are 6 arithmetic operations (addition, subtraction, multiplication, division, exponentiation, and extraction of roots).
+Therefore, I didn't think that I have to follow SOLID principles.
+Instate, I followed KISS and DRY principles.